wsalesky/tei-editor/README.md

 ##TEI
 ####TEILiteEditor
 Javascript and XSLTForms to add support for mixed content editing.
+Based on an earlier version of Teian, works with xsltforms.

 Code: [https://github.com/jdickie/TEILiteEditor]